 The Battle of Lexington was the first battle of the American Revolution.
 It took place on the morning of April 19, 1775.

-On the morning of April 19, British troops entered Lexington on their way to Concord and encountered a force of about 70 militiamen.
+On the morning of April 19, British troops entered Lexington on their way to Concord and encountered a force of about 70 militiamen, under the command of Captain John Parker.
 Greatly outnumbered, the militiamen were ordered to disperse before the advancing British, when an unknown British or American soldier inadvertently fired the first and started the American Revolution.

 Eight Massachusetts militiamen were killed and 10 were wounded at the Battle of Lexington.
 One British soldier was wounded.
-After order was restored in Lexington, the British continued on their advance upon Concord, where they would not fare nearly as well.
-At the end of the day, Samuel Adams is said to have exclaimed to John Hancock, “What a glorious morning for America!”
+After order was restored in Lexington, the British continued on their advance upon Concord, where they would not fare nearly as well in the Battle of Concord.